marcofiset/migraine/README.md

 # Migraine - Unfuck Your Brain

-### A language that compiles down to [Brainfuck][1]
+### A set of projects related to [Brainfuck][1]

+##What is it / What will it be

-Migraine will eventually be a complete programming language.
+Migraine is a Brainfuck interpreter, debugger and will eventually consist of a complete programming language that compiles down to Brainfuck.
 I created this project for learning purposes only.
 It is still a work in progress, and it is not very high on my priority list.
 I plan to give it some more love in the near future.

 ## What currently works